Voodoo (Godsmack song)

 "Voodoo" is a song by American rock band Godsmack.
-It was released as a promotional single from their self-titled album.
+It was released as the third single from their self-titled album.
 The song was written by the band's vocalist Sully Erna and bassist Robbie Merrill.
 "Voodoo" peaked at No. 6 on Billboards Modern Rock Tracks chart.
 It also peaked at No. 5 on Billboards Mainstream Rock chart.

 "Voodoo" is the final track listed on the album.
 After roughly two minutes of silence, a hidden track (entitled "Witch Hunt") closes the album.
 Although "Voodoo" itself is 4:39 in length, the actual length (including the aforementioned silence and the hidden track "Witch Hunt") is 9:03.

 "Voodoo" has since spawned a sequel, in the form of "Voodoo Too", from the band's fourth studio album, IV (2006).

 Music video

 The music video, released in 1999, was directed by Dean Karr, and shows witches performing a ritual with swords.
 The band is shown throughout the video playing in a corn field.
 A naked gorgon is shown dancing, which is also part of the ritual.
 Zombies come out of a lake and wander through the woods.
 The video features Laurie Cabot and members of her coven at that time.